Writing is, like, sort of speaking in words that, ah, are written, sort of fing;…

 The secrets of good work, I’ll teach to you,

-And best you’ll be forever, good and true.
+And best you’ll write forever, good and true.

 (And best you’ll be remunerated, too.)